-Jinda Thai is a tribute to Food, Family & Tradition
+Melbourne's favourite Thai restaurant, Jinda Thai, is a tribute to food, family & tradition

 It was here I first slurped boat noodles thickened with blood and marvelled at pla rad prik fried tamarind fish, curled as if it were mid-leap when rigor mortis hit.

 Before returning from Thailand in March 2020, my last trip was at least 15 years ago.
 Only now have I realised how deserving Jinda is of its "authenticity" label.
 To Prem Tanpapat, one of the second-generation owners, the most authentic thing about Thai food is how it’s eaten.